 Avoid “all or nothing” eating

 Eating earlier in the day limits time for pre-meal snacking and helps spread your calorie consumption.
 You’re less likely to feel like you have to eat everything served when you know you will have another chance to sample some of your favorite foods later in the day.

 Make the first bite count.
 Most people eat so fast that the first bite bypasses the tongue, and the brain never gets the signal of its pleasure.
 Choose a favorite food, and then let it linger on the tongue, so your brain has time to recognize it.

 Put the fork down between bites and aim to make that one plate last 20 minutes—that is how long it takes for your brain to acknowledge fullness.
-If you eat fast, it is possible to eat double the amount you actually need before that 20 minutes is up.
+If you eat fast, it is possible to double the amount you eat before that time is up.
 So, take it slow.